-The work experience section of your resume is an overview of your previous roles and achievements, and shows you’re qualified for the role you want.
+Your work experience section is an overview of your previous job’s responsibilities and achievements that shows you’re qualified for your target job.

-Follow these guidelines to make sure your resume formatting is correct:
+Follow these guidelines to make sure your work experience is formatted correctly:

 1. Create a dedicated section for your professional experience